psychoinformatics-de/ipsy-docs/source/userdoc/data.rst

   * daily backups kept for 2 weeks
   * weekly backups kept for 6 weeks
   * monthly backups kept for 1 year
+  * yearly backups kept for 2.5 years

-  * yearly backups kept "forever"
+    * except for ``/home/data/archive``, for which yearly backups are kept "forever"

 If you need to have data recovered from a backup, contact Alex and he'll help you out.